 Prior benchmarks have primarily focused on evaluating PEFT methods in the computer vision domain \citep{zhang2023zhijian, xin2024v}, leaving benchmarking on textual datasets underexplored.
 Moreover, such benchmarks often keep their implementation either fully or partially closed-sourced and do not provide a usable interface to rerun them with newly created PEFT methods.

 Additionally, due to low baseline replicability, we have been witnessing a trend in new soft prompt-based methods to draw numerical results directly from the related works (without actually rerunning the experiments) \citep{zhang2025dynamic, tang2025adept}.
-This practice is often not only methodologically incorrect (if the authors do not perfectly match the original environment used to evaluate baselines), but also weakens the results of the proposed method.
+This practice is often not only methodologically incorrect (if the authors do not perfectly match the original environment), but also weakens the results of the proposed method.

 In our work, we aim to mitigate these problems.
 Our PEFT-Bench is a fully open-source benchmarking approach for PEFT methods with state-of-the-art autoregressive NLP models, and with an easy-to-use interface for fellow researchers to add new methods.
 In addition, our work is the first systematic end-to-end approach (defining the datasets, metrics, and methodology) to provide a unified evaluation of PEFT methods for NLP.